A. Scope and Responsibility

 - Evacuation assembly points are controlled by the appropriate floor warden.
 Identify yourself to the floor warden and follow their instructions.

-- If you have a visitor ensure that the visitor accompanies you during the evacuation procedure.
+- If you have a visitor ensure that the visitor accompanies you when you evacuate the building.

 - Remain at the assembly area unless instructed by an official.